US government warned of ‘heightened threat’ around midterms – as Paul Pelosi attacked

 Such DVA activity is expected to make “election-related infrastructure, personnel, and voters involved in the election process as attractive targets—including at publicly accessible locations like polling places, ballot drop-box locations, voter registration sites, campaign events, and political party offices,” they added.

-The chilling warning was issued the same day that a man violently attacked the husband of House Speaker Nancy Pelosi with a hammer.
+The chilling warning was issued the same day that a man violently attacked the husband of House speaker Nancy Pelosi with a hammer.

 David DePape, a 42-year-old hemp jewellery maker, allegedly broke into the couple’s San Francisco home in the early hours of Friday morning searching for the Democratic lawmaker and shouting “Where is Nancy?
 Where is Nancy?”

-Speaker Pelosi’s husband Paul Pelosi, 82, was home alone, with his wife away in Washington DC at the time.
+Ms Pelosi’s husband Paul Pelosi, 82, was home alone, with his wife away in Washington DC at the time.

-Finding the House Speaker missing, Mr DePape allegedly proceeded to try to tie Mr Pelosi up in the aim of waiting until she returned home.
+Finding the House speaker missing, Mr DePape allegedly proceeded to try to tie Mr Pelosi up in the aim of waiting until she returned home.

 The alarm was raised when Mr Pelosi managed to secretly dial 911 from his cellphone and spoke in “code” to a dispatcher, seemingly without his attacker noticing.